 You can leave/donate the stroller there and still be out ahead.
 At Disney $15.00 a day for a single stroller or $35.00 a day for a double stroller.

 STROLLER COVERS– As you know, Florida’s weather can go from hot and humid to rainy in the blink of an eye.
-Stroller covers can be a life savor when trying to escape the rain and keep you little one dry!
+Stroller covers can be a lifesaver when trying to escape the rain and keep your little one dry!